SSWConsulting/enterprise-musicstore-ui-angular2/README.md

 Open `PowerShell` or `CMD` and navigate to a suitable directory (e.g. `~\src`) and execute the following.

     git clone https://github.com/SSWConsulting/enterprise-musicstore-ui-angular2.git

     cd enterprise-musicstore-ui-angular2

     .\setup-environment.bat

+    .\build.bat

+    .\run.bat

-# Detailed Building and deploying AngularMusicStore
+# Detailed Building and Deploying
-Instructions for the developer
+The setup environment script ensures you have all of the neccessary programs installed and ready, however if the script doesn't work, or you'd just like to know what's going on, the following section describes everything you'll need.

 ## Setting up the tools
 Check that you have the required tools: